brainlife/app-tractseg/README.md

 ### Output
 The App will generate four outputs:
 * a whole brain tractogram in .tck format, which includes all the segmented tracts (72 or less);
-* the segmented tracts in the White Matter Classification (WMC) format;
+* the segmented tracts in the white matter classification (wmc) format;
 * a list of nifti volumes for each tract segments, containing the tract masks;
 * a list of nifti volumes for each tract segments, containing the ending masks.